Goa (2010 film): Development

-In April 2009, Warner Bros. was said to have backed out of the project, bringing forward the argument that they asked for complete details about the film, including script and expenses.
-Since the Goa team was not able to do so, because they were running out of time regarding the actors' dates and couldn't provide the details, Warner Bros. opted out.
-In May 2009, producer Soundarya Rajinikanth denied that Warner Bros. opted out of the project, disclosing that "any rumor that suggests otherwise is simply not true", that Warner Bros. and Ocher Studios have "established a very successful relationship" and that they are still a part of the Goa project.
-According to the director, Goa would be in the same genre like the American films American Pie and Road Trip.
+The film was to be produced by the American production company Warner Bros. in association with Soundarya Rajinikanth's production company Ocher Studios.
+Despite reports in April 2009 that Warner Bros. backed out of the project, in May 2009, Soundarya denied such reports, disclosing that "any rumor that suggests otherwise is simply not true", that Warner Bros. and Ocher Studios have "established a very successful relationship" and that they are still a part of the Goa project.
+According to the director Venkat Prabhu, Goa would be in the same genre like the American films American Pie and Road Trip.